Edit it Twice

 An antique car mechanic just gave me a lesson in powerful writing.

 I’d asked him to check the 1930 Model A Ford because something was wrong with the engine.
 Otherwise, I thought, the car was just fine.
-After some engine tuning, … Continue reading
+After some engine … Continue reading